LarsDitt/Vimba2OpenCV/README.md

 # Vimba2OpenCV

-This is a minimal to use example how to grab a picture with Vimba and make it usable in OpenCV in C++.
+This is a minimal use example how to grab a picture with Vimba and make it usable in OpenCV in C++.

 ## Setting up Vimba in Visual Studio 2019